hacknus/serial-monitor-rust/README.md

 A cross-plattform serial monitor/plotter written entirely in rust, the GUI is written using [egui](https://github.com/emilk/egui).
 Inspired by the serial monitor/plotter from the Arduino IDE, but both plotting and reading the traffic can be done simultaneously.
 Additionally, the output of the plot and the traffic can be saved to a file (TBD).
 The window of the plot can also be adjusted.
 Data points in the received string between ", " or "," or ":" or ": " that can be parsed into floats will be plotted as lines, everything else will be discarded without raising an error.
+ToDo:
+* Save text to file
+* Save Plot to file
+* Smarter data parser
+* ...

 ![Screenshot of the application on macOS](screenshot.png)